mojsony/api-descriptions/arrangement/arrangement-guide.md

   ]
 }
 ```

-If you analyze this response, you will note that it consists of fields requred for effective rate calculation (EAPR).
-This transparently shows all planned cash flows and their discounted values as required by regulations.
+If you analyze this response, you will note that it consists of fields required
+ for effective rate calculation (EAPR).
+This transparently shows all
+ planned cash flows and their discounted values as required by regulations.

 ###6.
 Retrieve interest rates, fees and other conditions
 Now, let's get arrangement's interest rates, fees and other conditions.
-They come in the same package - arrangement-conditions aggergate.
+They come in the same package - arrangement-conditions aggregate.
 We can use trim parameter to exclude what we don't need.
-So, if we need only interest rates, we will use trim parameter to exclude other two lists - fees and other (?trim=fees, other).
+So, if we need only
+interest rates, we will use trim parameter to exclude other two lists - fees
+and other (?trim=fees, other).

 In this example, let's get all conditions: